parke/lxroot/readme.md

 The below commands will:

-- enter guest userland created by Demo #1
+- enter the guest userland created by Demo #1
 - install the GCC compiler inside the Demo #1 userland
 - use GCC to compile Lxroot inside the Demo #1 userland
 - create a nested child Alpine userland inside the Demo #1 userland